 - Psychological Abuse

-- brainwashing their partner or trying to make them confused about reality, “crazy-
+- brainwashing their partner or trying to make them confused about reality, making their partner believe that they are “crazy”

-- secretly monitoring their partner through technology or other means so that the
+- secretly monitoring their partner through technology or other means so that they can exert power and control

 - forcing their partner to stay awake for long hours leading to chronic exhaustion

-- using religion or other belief system to promote or defend their abusive behavior
+- using religion or other belief systems to promote or defend their abusive behavior

 - forcing children to engage in verbal or physical abuse of their partner